LSatan/SmartRC-CC1101-Driver-Lib/README.md

 Instructions / Description:
 ---------------------------------------------
-This driver library can be used for many libraries that use a simple RF ASK module, with the advantages of the cc1101 module.
+This driver library can be used for many libraries that use a simple RF ASK module, with the advantages of the cc1101 module.It offers many direct setting options as in SmartRF Studio and calculates settings such as MHz directly.

 The most important functions at a glance: